WST/EZMoonblow/README.md

 > **⚠️ WARNING:** Crypto trading  can lead to losses.
 Please do not attempt to use this code unless you know very well what you are doing.
 The author assumes no responsibility for any possible consequences related to the use of this code.

+## For Developers and AI Assistants

+**📋 Important**: If you're contributing to this project or working with AI assistance, please read [CONTRIBUTING.md](CONTRIBUTING.md) first.
+This file contains essential guidelines for code style, project structure, and architectural patterns that must be followed.

 ## Usage

 ### Installing